issacto/pycuga/README.md

 Pycuga (PYthon CUda Genetic Algorithm) provides a simple and easy package for performing island-based genetic algorithm using Python and Cuda.

 ### Motivation
-- When I worked on my previous project on [Solving Maximum Satisfiability Problem using CUDA](https://github.com/issacto/cuda-maxsat), I realised a lot of code could be reused and save a lot of development time for solving other optimisation problem using genetic algorithm and CUDA.
+- When I worked on my previous project on [Solving Maximum Satisfiability Problem using CUDA](https://github.com/issacto/cuda-maxsat), I realised a lot of code could be reused, which save a lot of development time for solving other optimisation problems using genetic algorithm and CUDA.

 ### Parameters